Chapter 9 Leaving Home

 “Yes, so much had changed with my family gone, and the state of Tucson had deteriorated even more.
 I didn’t think it would get so bad,” Sammie’s voice became quiet, and she hung her head.

-When I saw Pine Street, I dodged.
+When I saw Pine Street, I dodged in.
 I knew it was part of Mesaland even though the street didn’t go through.
 I could hear weird chatter behind me, but they seemed to be looking in many directions, judging by the movement of the voices I heard.
 Maybe they didn’t know where I was, that I was confusing them.
 As I concentrated on being quiet, I heard a voice in my ear.
 He told me he was Andrew from Mesaland and would open the gate for me.
 Andrew told me I needed to run in when the gate started to open as my pursuers were getting close.
 Thankfully, I took the chance.”

 Flying through the gate, I turned back as I passed the threshold, relieved to see it shut.
 Now I could see who was chasing me.
 Lordy, they were two horrible giant bugs!
-I had never seen a Hagor but had heard people talk about them; I couldn’t mistake those guys.
+I had never seen a Hagor but had heard people talk about them; you couldn’t mistake those guys.
 There were two of them following me.
 I caught a glimpse of two others behind them and pretty far back.
 They were what I now know to be Mayone.”

 The rooms erupted with excited chatter.
 This was a surprise to everyone, even Elizabeth.
 But was it really?
 It certainly was something the humans were beginning to suspect.